Organised by the Henry Moore Institute, Leeds.

 16 March – 26 May 2019

 We are delighted to bring to the Fruitmarket Gallery the first solo institutional exhibition of the work of Senga Nengudi outside the United States.
-Originally organised by the Henry Moore Institute, the exhibition brings together pioneering sculpture, photography and documentation of performance from 1969 to the present, including recreations of work not seen since the 1970s and a major new installation.
+It includes work from 1969 to the present, with recreations of work not seen since the 1970s and a major new installation.

-Much of Nengudi’s work has been informed by her longstanding interest in spiritual rituals across cultures.
-Ceremony for Freeway Fets(1978) comprises eleven photographs documenting a performance Nengudi made with Hassinger, David Hammons and members of the Studio Z collective in a Los Angeles freeway underpass in 1978.
-A new Sandmining installation was made specially for the exhibition, and is shown alongside elements from the Wet Night – Early Dawn – Scat Chant – Pilgrim’s Song series from the 1990s, the works together exploring the artist’s ongoing investigations into the commonalities of different belief systems and pilgrimage.
+Much of Nengudi’s work has been informed by her long-standing interest in spiritual rituals and performance across cultures.
+The exhibition includes documentary photographs and film of performances from the 1970s, and a new Sandmininginstallation which was made specially for the exhibition, which is shown alongside elements from the Wet Night – Early Dawn – Scat Chant – Pilgrim’s Song series from the 1990s, the works together exploring the artist’s long-standing interest in the commonalities of different belief systems and pilgrimage.

 Organised by the Henry Moore Institute, Leeds

 Curated by Laurence Sillars, Head of Henry Moore Institute Programmes